 Additional adapter proteins have been identified, the most commonly occurring being a protein termed growth factor receptor-binding protein 2, GRB2.

 An example of an alteration in receptor activity in response to association with an intracellular PTK is the nicotinic acetylcholine receptor (AChR).
-These receptors comprise an ion channel consisting of four distinct subunits (α, β, γ, and δ).
+These receptors comprise an ion channel consisting of five distinct subunits (alpha: α, beta: β, gamma: γ, delta: δ, and epsilon: ε).
 The β, γ, and δ subunits are tyrosine phosphorylated in response to acetylcholine binding which leads to an increase in the rate of desensitization to acetylcholine.back to the top

 There are more than 30 multifunctional proteins of the TGF-β superfamily which also includes the activins, inhibins and the bone morphogenetic proteins (BMPs).
 This superfamily of proteins can induce and/or inhibit cellular proliferation or differentiation and regulate migration and adhesion of various cell types.
 The signaling pathways utilized by the TGF-β, activin and BMP receptors are different than those for receptors with intrinsic tyrosine kinase activity or that associate with intracellular tyrosine kinases.